 The angles of the isosceles triangle $P S C$ are $y$ degrees, $y$ degrees and $(180-2y)$ degrees.

 Angle $Q C S=360$ degrees $-$ angle $Q C P -$ angle $S C P=(2x+2y)$ degrees.

 This shows that angle $Q C S$ is twice angle $Q P S$.

 We say that angle $Q P S$ is subtended by the arc $Q R S$ and this basic property leads to the following theorems.

-You might like to use the Geoboard environment and some of the problems that were published in July 2005 to help investigate these ideas practically before moving into the theory.
+You might like to use the Geoboard environment to help investigate these ideas practically before moving into the theory.

 The angle at the centre of a circle is twice the angle at the circumference subtended by the same arc.

 Because angle $Q C S$ is the same for all positions of $P$, Theorem 1 shows angle $Q P S$ is the same regardless of where $P$ lies.

 See this problem for a practical demonstration of this theorem.